Grow Your Accounting Business Online With WordPress

 - Video/Audio Terms

-In today’s fiercely competitive digital economy, the earlier you begin to publish great content on your site, the faster you will begin to see results and differentiate yourself from the competition.
+In today’s globally competitive economy, the earlier you begin engaging in the practice of content marketing, the faster you will begin to differentiate yourself from your competitors.

-You will want to provide great content with advice and tips that will get your readers to share your content with others and come back for more information.
-Content marketing is a great way to educate site visitors and prospects about your business and about doing business with your organization.
+You want to provide great content with useful advice and tips that will get your readers to share your web pages and come back for more information.
+Publishing content is the most effective way to inform and educate site visitors and prospective clients about your business.

-For example, topics for an accounting business could include the following:
+For example, for an accounting business, topics can include:

 - Explanations of balance sheets